 - Color: Silver-plated

-This is a very good mouthpiece if the trumpeter is going to be playing in a band or a marching band as it is easy to play and the sound carries with power, yet is very pleasant listening to.
-Don’t get me wrong, it is also an excellent choice even if the student is not yet playing in a band.
+This is a very good mouthpiece if the trumpeter is going to be playing in a band or a marching band, as it is easy to play and the sound carries with power.
+The sound is also very pleasant listening to.
+Don’t get me wrong, it’s an excellent choice even if the student is not yet playing in a band.

 Why I recommend this mouthpiece for beginner trumpeters

 It is very affordable and I’m honestly a bit surprised how Yamaha are able to sell such high quality mouthpieces at the pricing they do.
-At the time of writing this article the price of this mouthpiece was under $50
+At the time of writing this article the mouthpiece was very affordable.

-Which one of these three mouthpieces should you choose?
+Which one of these two mouthpieces should you choose?

-That said I could give you just a few more tips and things to consider before deciding which mouthpiece to go for.
-Again, all of them are good and can be used in almost every type /style of playing, however if we really want to get down to details here are a few additional suggestions…
+That said, I could give you just a few more tips and things to consider before deciding which mouthpiece to go for.
+Again, both of them are good, and can be used in almost every type /style of playing, however if we really want to get down to details here are a few additional suggestions…